Belgorod Oblast: Natural resources

-Wildlife
+Biodiversity

-The fauna of Belgorod Oblast is predominantly of the meadow-steppe variety and comprises, by various estimates, from ten to fifteen thousand species.
+The fauna is predominantly of the meadow-steppe variety and comprises, by various estimates, from ten to fifteen thousand species.
 About 10% of the animal species are in need of special protection.
 Fifty species are included in the IUCN Red List.
-There are about 279 species of birds, including 152 which breed in the oblast.
+There are about 279 species of birds, including 152 that breed in the oblast.
 The richest bird populations include sparrows (111 species); waders (45 species); geese (up to 30 species); day predators (21 species).
 The richest bird populations include sparrows (111 species); waders (45 species); geese (up to 30 species); day predators (21 species).
-The numbers of game animal species are as follows: moose – 387; deer – 501; roe deer – 4474; boar – 2574; hare – 18361; fox – 3856; marten – 2025; polecat – 1120; wolf – 36.
+The numbers of game animal species are as follows: moose: 387; deer: 501; roe deer: 4474; boar: 2574; hare: 18361; fox: 3856; marten: 2025; polecat: 1120; wolf: 36.
 The annual number of game animals remains stable.

-Vegetation

-Vegetation in Belgorod Oblast reflects the features of the northern forest-steppe, characterized by the alternation of forests with the meadow steppes.
-It is chiefly represented by two types of vegetation — the zonal and extrazonal.
+The vegetation reflects the features of the northern forest-steppe, characterized by the alternation of forests with the meadow steppes.
+It is chiefly represented by two types of vegetation—the zonal and extrazonal.
 In all, there are 1,284 flora species.
 Woodlands cover 9.8% of the total area, of which over 800 hectares are classified as protected areas because their rare species of plants and habitats of animals are on the IUCN red list.